LatitudeFinancialOSS/basis/MIGRATING_TO_NEW_FORM.md

 ## Background

-The form has been updated to add Typescript supporting by wrapping [`react-hook-form`](https://react-hook-form.com).
+The form has been updated to add TypeScript supporting by wrapping [`react-hook-form`](https://react-hook-form.com).

 This is a non breaking change as the previous implementation of Form is still supported for the foreseable future.
 The new pattern is opt in see Form section below.